SEE PACKAGES INCLUDING ::

 Vienna, Austria's capital and the cultural capital of Europe, is a city of incomparable flair and a dream for romantics and history enthusiasts alike.
 Music lovers can attend Vienna State Opera concerts and visit the homes of Mozart and Haydn.
 At Hofburg Palace-the official seat of the President of Austria and home to museums, the Vienna Boys Choir, and the Spanish Riding School-see the world-famous Lipizzaner Stallions.
 Also take the time to wander along Vienna's narrow medieval alleys, explore Schönbrunn Palace, and marvel at the gothic St. Stephen's Cathedral and grand architecture along the Ringstrasse.
 Finally, be sure to take the time to relax at one of Vienna's famous coffee houses for a sumptuous slice of Apfelstrudel!

-Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Vienna, Austria.
+Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Vienna, Austria and learn about fun, insider things to see and do while in Vienna.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Vienna and you'll be on your way in no time.
 Plus, your Local Host® will share local Vienna insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Hello, my name is Eric.
 I was born in Vienna in 1966.
 After history studies, I passed my exams to become an Austrian guide.
 I then traveled extensively and for many years lived in Spain, where I worked as tour guide and excursion manager.
 A few year's ago I returned to work in Vienna with my wife and two almost grown-up children.
 As a 'true Viennese' I am very proud of my city, and really enjoy showing and explaining it to people from all over the world.

-Walk up to the Belvedere for splendid views over Vienna and/or visit its museum and see the beautiful painting “the Kiss” by Gustav Klimt.
-A must if you are here in Vienna!!!
+Walk up to the Belvedere for splendid views over Vienna and visit its museum with the beautiful painting “the Kiss” by Gustav Klimt.
+A must if you are in Vienna!!!

 Equestrian buffs will find this Viennese institution irresistible.
 Founded in 1572, it's the oldest and last riding school in the world where classic dressage is still practiced in its purest form.
 See world-famous Lipizzaner stallions go through their steps.